2,000,000 and counting.

 There is a strict policy in App Store developer guidelines about not using celebrities, protected names, or trademarks as keywords unless you have permission to do so.
 Unless you can show that your app is an official app, or has some kind of affiliation, just don’t do it.

-Apple will straight up reject your app.
+Apple will straight up reject your app for the following infractions:

 Adding descriptive keywords in titles will increase your app’s discoverability by 10.3%, according to an analysis.